rebremer/databricks-mlflow-azureml-moe-vnet/readme.md

 - Create an Azure ML with public access disabled.
 Make sure an Azure Container Registry is deployed with public access disabled.
 See [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-network-security-overview​)

 - Create a jumphost Data Science VM in the VNET in which Databricks deployed.
 Use subnet default to deploy the VM.
-See [here](https://learn.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/provision-vm) to create a DSVM that already has Visual Studio Code, Docker Azure CLI preinstalled
+See [here](https://learn.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/provision-vm) to create a DSVM that already has Visual Studio Code, Docker Azure CLI preinstalled.
+Conceptually, jumphost can also be seen as Azure DevOps deployment agent in this architecture.

 - Log into the DSVM and make sure the az ml cli v2 extension is installed (az extension add -n ml)